Borek78/how-to-create-pandita/_includes/audiobook/2-cc-licenses-how-to-make-an-audiobook.md

 CC licenses are an announcement made to the public.
 The following words summarize it.

 <div class="citace" markdown="1">
  „Hello everyone, you can use my work.
 You just have to comply with the conditions set by the license used.
-But do now worry too much about these conditions.
+But do not worry too much about these conditions.
 They are very easy to understand and comply with.“
  </div>

 There are seven licenses that an author or a copyright holder can apply to his/her work.<br><br>